 Entrepreneur and philanthropist Annie Turnbo Malone was born to Robert Turnbo and Isabella Cook in Metropolis, Illinois on August 9, 1869.
 Her parents were former slaves and her father joined the Union Army during the Civil War.

 By 1902, Annie Turnbo’s home shampoo venture thrived and she moved to St. Louis, Missouri, home of the nation’s fourth-largest African American population, to expand her business.
-She was largely successful and she trademarked her beauty products under the name “Poro.”
-One of her protégés was Sarah Breedlove who later became Madam C.J.
+She was quite successful, and she trademarked her beauty products under the name “Poro.”
+One of her protégés was Sarah Breedlove, who later became Madam C.J.
 Walker.
 Turnbo married in 1903, but soon after her marriage, her husband sought to control her business venture and she divorced him.
 She married again on April 28, 1914, this time to school principal Aaron Eugene Malone.
-The marriage lasted 13 years, but ended in divorce as well.
+The marriage lasted thirteen years but ended in divorce as well.

 In her lifetime, Malone became one of the nation’s wealthiest black women.
 She became a leading cosmetic entrepreneur but she was also a leader in the St. Louis black community.
 In 1918, Poro’s success allowed Malone to build a four-story, million dollar factory and beauty school complex in the historic black neighborhood of “The Ville,” in St. Louis.
 It employed over 175 people and enabled young black women to pursue their high school and college educations by providing them with jobs and lodging.